alexander-brady/vl-saliency/README.md

     return saliency_map
 ```

 For methods that require both attention weights and gradients, you can define a transform that processes both and returns a new saliency map.
-Such transforms are defined under the protocol `TraceTransform` and can be applied directly to `Trace` objects using the `>>` operator or the `apply` method.
+Such transforms are defined under the protocol `TraceTransform` and can be applied directly to `Trace` objects using the `apply` method.
 They must implement the following signature:

 ```python
 from vl_saliency import SaliencyMap